What is pick and pack?

 - Select the Pick module, then tap Pick to Bin.

-- The orders available to pick will appear based on priority.
+- The orders available to pick appears based on priority.
 To begin the order shown, tap Start Pick.

 - To skip to the next prioritized order, tap Skip Pick.
-Once all orders are skipped, there will be an option to 'Reset Pick' to the beginning of the list of pick jobs.
+Once all orders are skipped, there is an option to 'Reset Pick' to the beginning of the list of pick jobs.

-- If a specific location is associated with the pick job, SmartScan will direct you to proceed to that location.
+- If a specific location is associated with the pick job, SmartScan directs you to proceed to that location.

-- The Pick SKU/UPC dialog box will open.
+- The Pick SKU/UPC dialog box opens.
 Scan the 'Location' and 'SKU/UPC' for the first item, as well as any required track-by's, such as Lot Number or Serial Number.

 - Enter the 'Quantity', then scan the 'Bin' barcode.

-After you scan a unique bin number for the first time, SmartScan will validate that bin number for any additional items going into the same bin.
+After you scan a unique bin number for the first time, SmartScan validates that bin number for any additional items going into the same bin.

 - Tap Done.
-The line item will show a green check to indicate the inventory has been picked.
+The line item shows a green check to indicate the inventory has been picked.